 Haman knows that he cannot eliminate them on his own, so he looks to the king for help.
 He appeals to the king's fear of losing power to get a law to authorize the killing.
 Haman even offers a reward for the men that will do the killing.
 The same sort of tactics are being used today to attack Israel in that those that actually hate the most pay others to do the killing.
 Some "religious leader" will issue a decree and offer money so that some poor young man will do his dirty work.

-So the king took his signet ring from his finger and gave it to Haman son of Hammedatha, the Agagite, the enemy of the Jews.
+The king took his signet ring from his hand and gave it to Haman the son of Hamdata the Agagi, the enemy of the Jews.

 The king agreed with Haman and gave him his ring.
 The ring would be used to put a mark on the decree so that everyone would know that it was done on the king's authority.
 Haman is once again described as an Agagite and "enemy of the Jews".
 We must remember that the Jews are God's chosen people and so it is logical that, if you are an enemy of the Jews, you are an enemy of God.